Bryan Michael Stoller

 Jackson and Stoller were planning to release a new movie called They Cage the Animals at Night prior to Jackson's death.
-Jackson's estate said there was no formal deal for the movie, as Jackson didn't have a management team at the time he discussed the movie—though there was a contractual agreement drafted and signed through Jackson's attorneys.
+Jackson's estate was not aware there was a formal deal for the movie, as Jackson didn't have a management team at the time he discussed the movie—though there was a contractual agreement drafted and signed through Jackson's attorneys.
 Stoller was interviewed after Jackson's death to talk about his friendship.
 Stoller noted that Jackson seemed frail prior to his death and said he didn't believe allegations against Jackson.

 Stoller adopted a dog named Little Bear.
 The dog was previously fostered by former president Ronald Reagan and first lady Nancy Reagan.
-Stoller met Nancy Reagan, which inspired him to create the movie First Dog starring Little Bear as a 600-year-old dog.
+Stoller met Nancy Reagan, which inspired him to create the movie First Dog starring Little Bear as the First Dog who gets lost, and found by a foster kid.